If a medical career – such as nursing – interests you, consider getting a head start

 Most nursing programs require their students to take a CNA Course.
 Take it before you start and get all these benefits:

 At only $495 for this 40-hour course, it is a great way to get a feel for this field without a large investment.
-You may decide to pursue a nursing career further.
-Or you may decide nursing is not the right match for you.
+You may decide to pursue a medical career further.
+Or you may decide it is not the right match for you.

 Every nurse needs to excel in basic skills such as the knowledge of medical supplies and their uses, computer charting, patient positioning, patient transferring, patient feeding practices, vital signs, and basic nursing care.
 Get access to these skills before your first day of nursing class with a CNA Course.
 Plus, you can then get a job at a nursing home or hospital to continue to practice these skills throughout your college career.